captuvix/captuvix-wildcard/DOCKER.md

 docker-compose down
 ```

-The application will be available at http://localhost:8080
+The application will be available at http://localhost:8081

+## Wildcard Subdomain Handling

+To properly handle wildcard subdomains, you'll need to configure your web server or load balancer to direct all unmatched subdomains to this service.
+When using TrueNAS with Portainer, you can:

+1. Configure the main Captuvix web application to handle known subdomains
+2. Set up this wildcard service to catch all other `*.captuvix.com` requests

 ## Development Workflow